Endpoint Vulnerability

 - Click Add filter.

-Use the Search field to enter a keyword; the list will then only show patches that contain the keyword.
+Enter a keyword into the Search field to only show patches that contain the keyword.
 The keyword is matched to any case-insensitive text found from within all of the patches.

 To remove a search filter, click the clear filters icon.